Career / Career Progression

 Cloud technology training unlocks the potential of cloud solutions and improves an organization's cloud presence.
 For example, every network needs data security, but different cloud service providers manage security and privacy differently.
 Cloud technology courses reveal the methods for implementing encryption, access controls, and compliance measures in how each cloud network works.

-In the world of cloud networks, downtime is every organization's worst enemy.
-Cloud training teaches cloud administrators how to design fault-tolerant architectures that avoid crashes or errors.
+In cloud networks, downtime is every organization's worst enemy.
+Cloud training teaches cloud administrators to design fault-tolerant architectures that avoid crashes or errors.
 But on top of that, it prepares them for designing and implementing disaster recovery strategies.
-That way, if something ever does go wrong, the network is back and running quickly.
+That way, if something goes wrong, the network is back and dashing.

 Many companies and organizations are worried about vendor lock-in or being committed to using one vendor for all their cloud solution needs after using that vendor for just one of their cloud solution offerings.
-Cloud technology training gives cloud administrators the breadth of familiarity they need to develop and manage cloud networks that are interoperable and portable.
+Cloud technology training gives cloud administrators the breadth of familiarity they need to develop and manage interoperable and portable cloud networks.

 How to Get Careers in Cloud Technologies